BruceWong1994/WebpackPractice/README.md

 # WebpackPractice
-An item I practiced by myself
+One item that I practiced by myself